 I am so excited to share this blog post with everyone!
 I have been wearing hair extensions since May 2018 and I absolutely love them!
-I get questions daily about them so I wanted to have an all encompassing post that you can reference to if you are interested in getting hair extensions!
+I get questions daily about them so I wanted to have an all-encompassing post that you can reference if you are interested in getting hair extensions!

-Cost will vary based on amount of wefts needed, length of hair desired, color for blending, and other various treatments you wish to have (smoothing, de frizzing, etc).
+The cost will vary based on the amount of wefts needed, length of hair desired, color for blending, and other various treatments you wish to have (smoothing, de-frizzing, etc).
 Where you live plays a huge role in this as well.
-For reference, I have 22 inch hair, 2 rows and a mini (which is 16 wefts of hair total), color, and get smoothing treatments.
-My install (which includes the hair aka the most expensive part) is $1800 with tip.
-This also includes a blow out and style.
+For reference, I have 22-inch hair, 2 rows and a mini (which is 16 wefts of hair total), color, and get smoothing treatments.
+My install (which includes the hair aka the most expensive part) is $1800 with a tip.
+This also includes a blowout and style.
 A full install takes about 7 hours.

 The best way to get an estimate is to set up a consultation with the salon you are interested in!

 Maintenance, again, depends on you!
-Move ups on the extensions are needed every 8-12 weeks depending on how often you are washing your hair and putting your hair up as this pulls the beads quicker.
-I personally can go 12 weeks in between move ups.
-All move ups include a blow out and style.
-On move up days that I do not need color, price is about $400.
-On appointments I need color, price is about $500.
+Move-ups on the extensions are needed every 8-12 weeks depending on how often you are washing your hair and putting your hair up as this pulls the beads quicker.
+I personally can go 12 weeks in between move-ups.
+All move-ups include a blow out and style.
+On move up days that I do not need color, the price is about $400.
+For appointments when I need color, the price is about $500.
 A move up without color takes about 4 hours and a move up with color takes about 5 hours.

 In between washes I use this oil to keep my hair healthy and the extension hair healthy as well.